 Coursework is typically completed after two full years of part-time attendance.
 The remaining 7 credits of internship (630 hours) and 36 credits of dissertation take anywhere from 1 to 3 additional years.
+The median completion time is 48 months.

 A new cohort enters the Doctoral degree program starts every summer quarter.